-Many users prefer to stream their favorite contents on their laptops rather than on their smartphones.
-The more immersive viewing experience coupled with the ability to watch videos in 4K makes the choice for PC even more obvious.
+Many users prefer to stream their favorite content on their laptops rather than on their smartphones.
+The more immersive viewing experience and the ability to watch videos in 4K chooses PC is even more apparent.

-Following this tradition, recently I opened Chrome and was about to play a popular TV series online.
-However, I noticed that there was one major issue bugging the entire experience — the browser wasn’t able to play the audio.
+Following this tradition, recently, I opened Chrome and was about to play a popular TV series online.
+However, I noticed one major issue bugging the entire experience — the browser couldn’t play the audio.

-Just to be double sure, I tried a slew of other apps, and they were able to play the audio without any fuss.
-So all this made one thing clear- the issue was with the Chrome browser itself.
+To be double sure, I tried a slew of other apps, and they were able to play the audio without any fuss.
+So all this made one clear- the issue was with the Chrome browser itself.

-In this section, we will be verifying three important Chrome audio settings.
-These involve checking the tab’s mute option, verifying that Chrome is allowed to play audio across websites, and checking the browser’s Sound Mixer settings.
+In this section, we will be verifying three necessary Chrome audio settings.
+These involve checking the tab’s mute option, verifying that Chrome can play audio across websites, and checking the browser’s Sound Mixer settings.